The Capacity Quadrant – 4 Keys to Demystifying Resource Management

-Through his consulting company, The Marengo Group, Jerry helps clients maximize their organizational people resources, leading to a greater capacity to innovate, a more value-focused workforce, and an increased ability to adapt to change.
+A sought after advisor, Jerry helps clients maximize their organizational people resources, leading to a greater capacity to innovate, a more value-focused workforce, and an increased ability to adapt to change.
 He is a popular speaker at events around the world, speaking on lessons from history, resource planning, organizational change, and other topics.
 Jerry’s work has been highlighted in a variety of publications, including the Houston Chronicle, Chicago Sun Times, National Post, Globe and Mail, Huffington Post, and others.

 Follow him on Twitter @jerrymanas